 73rd Annual Meeting of the Midwest Association for Latin American Studies

-The 2022 conference marks the 72nd edition of the MALAS conferences.
-This conference will take place November 19-21, 2022, in Bolivia, South America and will provide an opportunity for scholars (faculty, researchers and students) in Latin American matters to contribute towards a better understanding of all things Latin American, from literature to politics to human rights, and more.
+The 2023 Midwest Association for Latin American Studies (MALAS) conference marks the 73rd edition of the MALAS meetings.
+This conference will take place November 10-11, 2023.
+This conference will be held in Birmingham, Alabama on the picturesque campus of Samford University.
+It will be a hybrid gathering in that in addition to presenting in person onsite, scholars will also be able to participate online.
+This conference will provide an opportunity for scholars (faculty, researchers, and students) in Latin American matters to contribute towards a better understanding of all things Latin American, from literature to politics, from history to architecture, from anthropology to human rights, and more.